 JEANNE is a performative art collection that explores European desires to meet the Other and the Unknown but also to control, own, and exoticize them.

-Jeanne Walschot established with her own collection.
+Jeanne Walschot established with her collection of African artifacts.

 JEANNE commissions a growing number of interdisciplinary artists, four, for now, to create at